 There’s an effective test you can try if you think you’ve detected mole cricket activity.
 Mole crickets will burrow deep into dry soil but will emerge in most soil.
 Thus, you can flush them to the surface with a combination of dish soap and water.

-Mix 2 tablespoons of liquid dishwashing detergent, like Dawn, with 2 gallons of water.
+Mix 2 tablespoons of liquid dishwashing detergent, like Dawn, with one gallon of water.
 Pour the mixture over a 2-square-foot area of your lawn.
 The mole crickets should pop out of the soil as the soap mixture sinks down.
-One or two is not a big deal, but if you see two to four crickets within a few minutes, you need to take action.
+If you see two or more mole crickets surface, you need to take action.
 Mole crickets tend to infest the same area of grass every year, so it’s a good idea to take note of the area where the mole crickets emerged.

 Mole Cricket Control Options

-You can try either chemical or non-chemical approaches to mole cricket removal.
+You can try chemical or non-chemical approaches to mole cricket removal.
 The best methods depend on the stage of the cricket’s life cycle.
-Summer treatment is effective on nymphs, while spring treatment is more effective against adults.
+Summer treatment is effective on both nymphs and adults, while spring treatment is more effective against adults.

 Chemical options